hhandika/nahpu/assets/docs/info/en/specimen-attributes.md

 Enter only observed or documented values and keep the displayed unit.
 Use `Unknown` or leave a field empty according to the project protocol rather than guessing.
 Notes should explain qualifiers, damage, uncertainty, or a method that affects how a value is interpreted.

+Use custom fields for additional observations when no built-in field fits.
+Check their type, unit convention, and catalog applicability before entering values; do not use zero for an unmeasured value.

 ## Learn more

 - [Specimen Records](https://nahpu.app/en/usages/specimens/)